23 Self-Care Tips for Introverts/HSPs/Empaths

 22. High intensity exercise

-In her groundbreaking book, The Highly Sensitive Person, Elaine N Aron, Ph.D. explains that HSPs have higher levels of the stress hormone cortisol.
+In her groundbreaking book, The Highly Sensitive Person, (paid link) Elaine N Aron, Ph.D. explains that HSPs have higher levels of the stress hormone cortisol.

 Although exercise does temporarily raise cortisol, it helps to lower overall amounts in the long run.